 Matt regularly appears in the County Courts and Senior Courts Costs Office in relation to a broad range of costs and litigation funding disputes.
 They include, but not exhaustively: the recovery of pre-LASPO and post-LASPO ATE insurance premiums; detailed assessments; assessments under the Solicitors’ Act 1974; retainer disputes; costs budgeting; and arguments in relation to the fixed recoverable costs regime.

 He receives regular instructions in relation to appeals of costs decisions.
 He appeared for the successful appellant in the High Court in Pollard v University Hospitals of North Midlands NHS Trust 1 Costs LR 45, a leading case on the recoverability of pre-LASPO ATE insurance.
 He is a contributing editor to Greenslade on Costs and an Assistant Editor of the Temple Garden Chambers Costs Newsletter.

-He is currently instructed by the Government Legal Department in relation to the fresh inquest into the death of Cheryl James, who died at Deepcut barracks in 1995.
-He was junior counsel for the Independent Police Complaints Commission (IPCC) at the Hillsborough inquests.
+Matt is currently instructed as junior counsel by the Ministry of Defence in the fresh (Deepcut) inquest into the Sean Benton, having been instructed in the fresh inquest in 2016 into the death of Cheryl James.
+Between 2014 and 2016, Matt was instructed by the Independent Police Complaints Commission (IPCC) in the Hillsborough Inquests.
 In 2014, he was instructed to assist with an independent review into allegations of historic child abuse in Rochdale.

-Beyond the law, Matt previously worked as a teacher at a school in West London alongside his legal studies, as a summer investment banking analysist at Citigroup and co-founded and ran an event management company.
+Beyond the law, Matt previously worked as a teacher at a school in West London alongside his legal studies, as a summer investment banking analysist at Citigroup and co-founded and ran an event management company while at school/university.
 He is personable and commercial in his approach to all work on behalf of his clients.
 He enjoys a range of sports, music and travel.